Alaxouche/Wunduniik/README.md

 For the modlist to work you must have some apps:
 Please ensure you have .NET v5.0 or higher installed.
 Download the **desktop app installer and console app x64** from Microsoft here https://dotnet.microsoft.com/download/dotnet/5.0/runtime, and also [Visual C++ x64](https://aka.ms/vs/16/release/vc_redist.x64.exe).

-To help you with the INIs configuration, I highly recommand to have installed [Notepad ++](https://notepab-plus-plus.biz)
+To help you with the INIs configuration, I highly recommand to have installed Sublime Text](https://www.sublimetext.com/)

 ## Installation